studica/studica-docs-worldskills/source/docs/Sensors/cobra.rst

             //Include the Cobra Library
             #include "Cobra_ros.h"

+            double c1Voltage;

+            // Returns the channel 1 voltage value reported by the sensor void c1_v_Callback(const std_msgs::Float32::ConstPtr& msg)
+            {
+               c1Voltage = msg->data;
+            }

+            int main(int argc, char **argv
+            {

+               ros::init(argc, argv, "cobra_node");

                /**
                 * Constructor
                 * Cobra's ros threads (publishers and services) will run asynchronously in the background */ ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system
                VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

+               ros::Subscriber c1_v_sub;

                CobraROS cobra(&nh, &vmx); //default device address is 0x48 and default voltage is 5.0F
                // or can use
                CobraROS cobra(&nh, &vmx, deviceAddress);
                // or if sensor is using 3.3V, refVoltage(3.3F)
                CobraROS cobra(&nh, &vmx, deviceAddress, refVoltage);

                // Use these to directly access data cobra.GetVoltage(channel); //returns a float
                cobra.GetRawValue(channel); //returns an int

+               // Subscribing to a Cobra voltage topic to access the voltage data c1_v_sub = nh.subscribe("cobra/c1/voltage", 1, c1_v_Callback);

+               ros::spin(); //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

+               return 0;
+            }

         The accessor functions will output either the voltage (0 - 5V) or the raw ADC value (0 - 2047).

         .. important:: Subscribe to Cobra topics to access the data being published and write callbacks to pass messages between various processes.

+        .. note:: For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.